Why Is It Called a Bikini, Anyway?

 Surf’s up for the American bikini

 Slowly, the bikini made its way across the pond.
 In 1960, Brian Hyland released the hit song “Itsy Bitsy, Teenie Weenie, Yellow Polka Dot Bikini,” a catchy tune that described a young woman’s reluctance to be seen wearing the revealing swimsuit.
 The song, along with 1960s surf culture in movies and music, brought the garment into the mainstream.
 Disney star Annette Funicello famously appeared with Frankie Avalon in a series of early 1960s “Beach Party” movies—at first, keeping her navel covered, but eventually sporting a belly button-revealing blue-and-white bikini in one of the films’ later installments.
-A “wholesome” star wearing the garment prompted more women to buy them, although they were probably still making these 11 common swimsuit mistakes.
+A “wholesome” star wearing the garment prompted more women to buy them.

 Hollywood goes bikini crazy